-9.1 When applying for a job, all information on the application form must be accurately completed according to the best knowledge of the applicant.
-Unless exempt by the Rehabilitation of Offenders Act 1978, any criminal record must be revealed as well as any charge in respect of a crime that, if you are convicted, may make you unfit for your job, such as an accountant charged with fraud, or a member of staff charged with a serious offence.

-- 9.2 Enhanced DBS checks will be made as part of the recruitment process.
-Staff must provide the relevant documentation. - 9.3 When applying for a job, you must not look for any undue favours from any Governor or anyone else involved in the selection process. - 9.4 It is considered good practice to inform the Head Teacher of any application that you intend to submit so that he/she can be fully prepared for a possible reference.
+- 9.1 When applying for a job, all information on the application form must be accurately completed according to the best knowledge of the applicant.
+Unless exempt by the Rehabilitation of Offenders Act 1978, any criminal record must be revealed as well as any charge in respect of a crime that, if you are convicted, may make you unfit for your job, such as an accountant charged with fraud, or a member of staff charged with a serious offence. - 9.2 Enhanced DBS checks will be made as part of the recruitment process.
+Staff must provide the relevant documentation. - 9.3 When applying for a job, you must not look for any undue favours from any Governor or anyone else involved in the selection process. - 9.4 Staff that have worked or lived overseas for a period of 6 months or more in one place, and were over the age of 18 at the time must obtain an overseas please check for that country/state/provence. - 9.5 It is considered good practice to inform the Head Teacher of any application that you intend to submit so that he/she can be fully prepared for a possible reference.